Lombiq/GitHub-Actions/Readme.md

 The _publish.yml_ workflow is triggered on a tag pushed to any branch with the prefix `v` and should contain a [valid version number](https://docs.microsoft.com/en-us/nuget/concepts/package-versioning#version-basics), e.g. `v1.0.1`, which will be extracted and used to version the Orchard Core extension manifests and the NuGet packages produced.

 There is no configuration required for automated Orchard Core extension manifest versioning, all of the `Manifest.cs` files are looked up, and the existing `Version` properties are updated automatically inside the `Module` or `Theme` definition with the version pushed.
-Note that, the `Version` property should be present and leave the version number on the default value (0.0.1), this is because we don't actually need to keep manifest version changes in the code.
+Note that the `Version` property should be present and leave the version number on the default value (0.0.1).
+This is because we don't actually need to keep manifest version changes in the code.

 It takes one non-optional secret parameter, `apikey`, the organization API key for pushing to NuGet, and two optional parameters, `source` and `verbosity`.
 E.g.: